abdallahafifi667-dev/Sil-Health/README.md

 **Important**: This application is designed for **informational and educational purposes only**.
 It is **NOT a substitute for professional medical advice, diagnosis, or treatment**.

 - Always consult qualified healthcare professionals for medical concerns
-- Do not rely solely on AI-generated medical information
+- Do not rely solely on generated medical information
 - In case of emergency, contact emergency services immediately

 ---